tefloon/linux/README.md

 **What the bootstrap script does:**
 - Installs git if not present
-- Clones this repository to your user's home directory
+- Clones this repository to your user's home directory (`~/linux`)
 - Runs the main setup script (`setup.sh`) as your user
-- Configures `/etc/fstab` with personal drive mounts (customize in bootstrap.sh)
+- Configures `/etc/fstab` with personal drive mounts (customize in bootstrap.sh before running)
 - Links personal hosts file to `/etc/hosts`
 - Switches git remote to SSH for easier future updates